RasmusVork/coffeedesign.org/plugins/future/readme.txt

 == Changelog ==

+= 1.2.2 =
+* Added compatibility with the Wordpress core function "paginate_links"

 = 1.2.1 =
-* Fixed a bug where the displayed calendar widget was reverting back to the Wordpress default calendar widget *
+* Fixed a bug where the displayed calendar widget was reverting back to the Wordpress default calendar widget
-* Fixed an issue where the controls in the menu editor were displaying on Page menu objects instead of Category menu objects *
+* Fixed an issue where the controls in the menu editor were displaying on Page menu objects instead of Category menu objects

 = 1.2 =
 * Fixed possible compatibility issues with new versions of Wordpress (now tested up to version 3.9.1)